 London is blessed with an abundance of spectacular ice rinks, and with the Canary Wharf variation we have a beautiful space to glide around in the heart of London’s financial hub.
-The Canary Wharf Ice Rink returned in 2021 after last appearing in 2021, and will be gracing the big smoke once more this winter, from this weekend (October 22).
+The Canary Wharf Ice Rink is London’s longest running seasonal ice rink, and will be gracing the big smoke once more this winter, from this weekend (October 21).
 Even better, it’s open until the end of February!

 Rain, wind, and snow (you never know, it could happen) won’t stop the skating here, as the Canary Wharf ice rink is housed beneath a roof lit with 1000 sparkling fairy lights that provide the perfect backdrop to those artfully posed selfies of you and the squad.
-This year, there’s even a brand new platform on the ice where live music and DJS will take to the rink on Wednesdays through the season, and other events including a curling championships and festive happenings going on all the way through the winter period.
+This year, skaters can enjoy themed sessions throughout the season including a Halloween Spectacular and 80’s, 90’s and Soul Classics nights to boogie to as you glide over the ice.

-And, as with all good Christmas entertainment in London, there’s a conveniently located watering hole close by; The Offpiste Bar offers winter warmers and festive favourites, whilst commanding beautiful views of the rink.
+And, as with all good Christmas entertainment in London, there’s a conveniently located watering hole and DJ rink-side; The Grandstand Bar has been decked out to look like an alpine-themed retreat and offers winter warmers and festive favourites, whilst commanding beautiful views of the rink.
 Alternatively, the impressive full arsenal of Canary Wharf’s bars and restaurants surround the rink, so you’re never far from a bite to eat or a cocktail to sip.

 You’ll find the ice rink in the heart of Canary Wharf’s Canada Square Park, beneath the glittering steel and glass of One Canada Square.
 It’s available for private hire, with children’s parties and team building days all suggested options to sprinkle a little winter magic over your gatherings.
 Teachers from local schools can also get in touch to arrange a learn-to-skate session for school kids, free of charge, which is a really lovely initiative.